DIRECTOR: Luis Prieto

 Now we get to the downside of Kidnap.
 My first massive problem with this film is that everything that happens in the movie is completely preposterous.
 It's just so absurd and ridiculous.
 I love a good highway chase scene.
 God, even I can admit that I love the Bad Boy II and Matrix Reloaded chase scenes.
 But for a movie where a distraught mother spends most of the hour and a half pursuing a couple of kidnappers, it seems that as things escalate, it keeps just getting more unintentionally hilarious and silly as the movie goes on.

 We have a scene where the male captor gets out of the now parked car, runs towards Karla and tires himself out.
 He's also holding the flick knife that he had just used as a threatening tool to keep her away.
 She is sitting behind the wheel of a van.
-Instead of running him over, she stops the car, gets out and throws her purse at him and gives him the pin to all her accounts.
+Instead of running him down, she stops the car, gets out and throws her purse at him and gives him the pin to all her accounts.
 This one scene could have ended him.
 She could have then kept going and taken out the female captor who would have no doubt rushed to her husband's aid and forgotten all about the kid.
 It's many scenes like this that ruin this film from being even slightly believable.

 The same needs to be said about the violence.
 The violence is edited in a way that we barely see any blood or any of the death scenes.
-Every time a character is involved in a horrifying smash or people are hit by cars, it's handled in a way where it looks to be edited down to get the tamest rating possible.
+Every time a character is involved in a horrifying smash or people are hit by cars; it's handled in a way where it looks to be edited down to get the tamest rating possible.
 Yet, Karla is seen yelling 'fuck you' on several occasions.
 If you are getting an R rating, why not give us some Carmageddon type of collateral damage?
 Where a movie is relying on high amounts of tension and suspense, why not deliver on the violence as well.
 It all seemed very odd.
 The vision for this film seemed like it had a bit of studio interference in it.

 Lastly, we come to the acting.
 This is the Halle Berry show.
 You won't find any other big named stars in this film.
 This is us spending an hour and a half with a panicked and frantic Halle Berry.
 This is her chance to show us that she still has the chops to headline a film.
 While I think she is a solid actress, here she is chewing the scenery.
-At times she is hilariously bad and I won't be surprised if the Razzie Awards sling a nomination her way.
-I think it's undeserved but she is very over the top in Kidnap.
+At times she is hilariously bad, and I won't be surprised if the Razzie Awards sling a nomination her way.
+I think it's undeserved, but she is very over the top in Kidnap.

 DEATH TOLL: 2